Ashley-Xu/the-tinder-project/README.md

 ## Usage

-To run the Streamlit application, execute the following command:
+To run the Streamlit application locally, execute the following command:
     ```bash
     streamlit run app.py
     ```

 This will start the web application, allowing users to input their opening lines and gender to predict the conversational length.

+## Data Collection and Handling

+This project analyzes Tinder conversation data with strict adherence to privacy and ethical guidelines:

+- All personal identifiers (names, contact information, locations) have been removed from messages
+- No raw conversation data is published online
+- Aggregated insights and models are presented without connection to individual users
+- Data is stored securely with access limited to authorized researchers only (Dr. Bent via Google Drive)

 ## File Descriptions